Art comes in all shapes and forms, and abstract art and expressionism that have made a significant impact in the art world

 Abstract art is a form of art that does not attempt to depict a realistic image of the world.
-Instead, it emphasizes the use of colour, shape, and form to create a visual representation of emotions, ideas, and concepts.
-Abstract art emerged in the early 20th century, and its pioneers, such as Kazimir Malevich and Wassily Kandinsky, sought to break free from the traditional boundaries of art and create a new form of visual expression.
+Instead, it emphasises the use of colour, shape, and form to create a visual representation of emotions, ideas, and concepts.
+It emerged in the early 20th century, and its pioneers, such as Kazimir Malevich and Wassily Kandinsky, sought to break free from the traditional boundaries of art and create a new form of visual expression.

 The hallmark of abstract art is its emphasis on non-representational forms, shapes, and colours.
 The goal of abstract art is to evoke an emotional response in the viewer, to communicate an idea or emotion that cannot be expressed through words.
 Abstract art is not concerned with the representation of the physical world but with the exploration of form, colour, and texture.

 Expressionism is a style of art that emphasizes the expression of the artist’s inner emotions and feelings.
 It is a form of art that is highly subjective, as it seeks to convey the artist’s individual and personal experience of the world.
 Expressionism emerged in the early 20th century in Germany, and its pioneers, such as Edvard Munch and Wassily Kandinsky, sought to create a new form of art that was highly personal and emotionally charged.